Postselected quantum hypothesis testing: Quantum channel discrimination

 In particular, the asymptotic exponent of asymmetric postselected channel discrimination is given by the Hilbert projective metric between the Choi operators of the channels, regardless of whether only parallel or any general discrimination schemes are employed: for all $\ve \in (0,1)$,

-Similarly, for all discrimination protocols, the asymptotic exponent of symmetric postselected channel discrimination is given by the Thompson metric between the Choi operators of the channels.
+Similarly, for all types of discrimination protocols, the asymptotic exponent of symmetric postselected channel discrimination is given by the Thompson metric between the Choi operators of the channels.
 That is, for all priors $p,q=1-p\in(0,1)$,

 \end{theorem} \end{boxed}

 The result establishes a complete equivalence of parallel discrimination strategies and more general protocols, not only at the asymptotic level but also for any finite number of channel uses.
 The computation of the asymmetric (Stein) exponent is an analogue of a corresponding result in conventional discrimination of quantum channels~\cite{wilde_2020,wang_2019-4,fang_2020-2}, but strictly stronger: Theorem~\ref{thm:channel_asymptotic} applies even beyond adaptive discrimination strategies, and furthermore proves the strong converse property of postselected channel discrimination, which is not known to hold in the conventional setting.
 The evaluation of the symmetric (Chernoff) exponent has no known analogue in conventional hypothesis testing of quantum channels.